Do you want to use WordPress to manage your files and documents?

 Then, type in the new URL and click ‘OK.’

-When you’re happy with the information you’ve entered, click on the ‘Update’ button to save your settings.
+When you are happy with the information you’ve entered, click on the ‘Update’ button to save your settings.

 WP Document Revisions comes with four default workflow states: final, in progress, initial draft, and under review.
-You may need to change these default states, or add more states.
-For example, if you’re creating a client portal then you might make a ‘under client review’ state.
+You may need to change these default states or add more states.

 To change the workflow states, go to Documents » Workflow States.
 If you want to customize an existing state, then just hover over it and click on the ‘Edit’ button.